vlad-timotei/sante-teamm/README.md

 # Sante PDF Batch Extractor

-A Chrome extension for batch processing and extracting data from PDF medical reports on rezultateptmedici.clinica-sante.ro.
+A Tampermonkey userscript for batch processing and extracting data from PDF medical reports on rezultateptmedici.clinica-sante.ro.

 ## Features